 Conclusion

-In this guide, we have shown how to find an open port on a remote machine using different commands.
+This guide shows how to find an open port on a remote machine using different commands.
 You can now choose your preferred tool to scan the remote system and find an open port.
 Try it on VPS hosting from Atlantic.Net!